tarantool/doc/doc/how-to/app/app_roles.rst

 2)  *Stopping roles*

-    This stage is in effect on configuration reload when a role is removed from configuration for the given instance.
+    This stage takes effect during a configuration reload when a role is removed from the configuration for a given instance.
     Note that all ``stop()`` calls are performed before any ``validate()`` or ``apply()`` calls.
-    This means that old roles are stopped first and only then new roles are started.
+    This means that old roles are stopped first, and only then new roles are started.

 .. _roles_life_cycle_validating_role_config:

-3)  *Validating roles' configurations*
+3)  *Validating a role's configurations*

-    At this stage, a configuration for each role is validated using the corresponding :ref:`validate() <roles_api_reference_validate>` function in the same order as they specified in a configuration.
+    At this stage, a configuration for each role is validated using the corresponding :ref:`validate() <roles_api_reference_validate>` function in the same order in which they are specified in the configuration.

 .. _roles_life_cycle_applying_role_config:

-4)  *Applying roles' configurations*
+4)  *Applying a role's configurations*

-    At this stage, a configuration for each role is applied using the corresponding :ref:`apply() <roles_api_reference_apply>` function in the same order as they specified in a configuration.
+    At this stage, a configuration for each role is applied using the corresponding :ref:`apply() <roles_api_reference_apply>` function in the same order in which they are specified in the configuration.

 All role's functions report an unrecoverable error by throwing an error object.
 If an error is thrown in any phase, applying a configuration is stopped.
 If starting or stopping a role throws an error, no roles are stopped or started afterward.
-An error is catched and shown in :ref:`config:info() <config_api_reference_info>` in the ``alerts`` section.
+An error is caught and shown in :ref:`config:info() <config_api_reference_info>` in the ``alerts`` section.

 .. _roles_life_cycle_dependencies_specifics: